Cris7777/MSiA423-Project-Repo/README.md

 ### Vision

-The project provides a tool for virtual soccer teams founders to estimate scores of players in their teams.
+The project provides a tool for virtual soccer teams founders to estimate scores of players in their teams, as well as to find players right for their teams.

-The team provides recommendations of players with the predicted scores.

 ### Mission

-The project enables users to predict overall scores for platers in their teams based on combinations on different input attributes, which includes: age, weight, strength, etc.
+The project enables users to predict overall scores for players in their teams based on combinations on different input attributes, which includes: age, weight, strength, etc.

+The project
 ### Success criteria

 **ML Metric**: